 - 1 1/2 teaspoon baking powder

-In a large bowl combine yogurt, egg, sugar, cinnamon and mix well.
+In a large bowl combine the yogurt, egg, sugar, cinnamon and mix well.

-Add flour and baking powder and mix until flour disappears.
+Add the flour and baking powder and mix until the flour disappears.
+Do not overmix.

 I used sweet and small McIntosh apples chopped in about 1/2 inch pieces.
 I suspect you can use other apples too, but if they are not sweet then you may want to increase the amount of sugar.

 As I wrote above the bread part of the rolls isn't too sweet, so depending on how sweet you like your rolls you may want to add more sugar anyway.